Chris-Greaves/LiveSplit.QuakeRemastered/README.md

 ## Future Plans

+- Settings for Episode Runs (e.g. Start on e2m1, finish on e2m6 time screen)
+- Support for other campaigns, like Scourge of Armagon, etc
 - If extra functionality is needed (or desired) I will consider moving this to a C# solution.
 This could include:
     - Ability to set event's for each split, giving people full control
     - An event for specific map, giving some security around accidentaly loading a save from a pervious level
-- Support for other campaigns, like Scourge of Armagon, etc